 You can also add items to your RefWorks library by uploading documents from your computer.
 RefWorks uses its document recognition feature to attempt to auto-complete the citation information.
-For more information, see Uploading one or more documents from your computer.
+For more information, see Uploading files as references.

 References can also be added or edited manually.
-For more information, see Adding references manually.
+For more information, see Manually adding references.

-How do I save references from the library catalog to RefWorks?
+How do I save references from QuickSearch to RefWorks?

-- Select one or more references from your search results and add them to your Book Bag
+- Select one or more references from your search results and add them to your favorites

-- Click Book Bag to view your selected items
+- Click My Favorites to view your selected items

 - Login to your RefWorks account to complete the export